milexm/Python/code/README.md

 The first level menu is implemented by a `main.py` module contained in the specific area folder i.e., the folder that contains the module with the actual code examples.
-For this to work, `main.py` must import the supporting packages, such as
+For this to work, `main.py` must import the supporting packages, as shown in the following example, see [main.py](./builtin_types/main.py) which is contained in the `builtin_types` folder.

 ```python